-A day reserved for the discussion of the business of supply, the actual topic of debate being chosen by a member in opposition.
-A sum of money allocated by Parliament for a specific purpose outlined in the government's spending estimates.
-1 The process by which the government submits its projected annual expenditures for parliamentary approval.
-It includes consideration of the main and supplementary estimates, interim supply, motions to restore or reinstate items in the estimates, appropriation bills, and motions debated on allotted days. ı ı The process by which the government obtains the necessary resources to meet its expenses.
+, Allotted day A day reserved for the discussion of the business of supply, the actual topic of debate being chosen by a member in opposition.
+Appropriation A sum of money allocated by Parliament for a specific purpose outlined in the government's spending estimates.
+Business of supply The process by which the government submits its projected annual expenditures for parliamentary approval.
+It includes consideration of the main and supplementary estimates, interim supply, motions to restore or reinstate items in the estimates, appropriation bills, and motions debated on allotted days.
+Business of ways and means The process by which the government obtains the necessary resources to meet its expenses.
 It has two essential elements: the presentation of the budget and the motions which lead to the introduction of tax bills.
-All of the members of the House sitting in the Chamber as a committee.
+Committee of the Whole (House) All of the members of the House sitting in the Chamber as a committee.
 Presided over by a chair rather than by the Speaker, it studies appropriation bills and any other matters referred to it by the House.
-The government account which is drawn upon whenever an appropriation is approved by Parliament and replenished through the collection of taxes, tariffs and excises.
-The 12-month period, from April 1 to March 31, used by the government for budgetary and accounting purposes. ' A message from the Governor General, required for any vote, resolution, address or bill for the appropriation of public revenue.
+Consolidated Revenue Fund The government account which is drawn upon whenever an appropriation is approved by Parliament and replenished through the collection of taxes, tariffs and excises.
+Fiscal year The 12-month period, from 1 April to 31 March, used by the government for budgetary and accounting purposes.
+Royal recommendation A message from the Governor General, required for any vote, resolution, address or bill for the appropriation of public revenue.
 Only a minister can obtain such a recommendation.
+Statutory expenditures Expenditures authorized by Parliament outside the annual supply process.
+Acts authorizing statutory expenditures give the government the authority to withdraw funds from the Consolidated Revenue Fund for one or more years without the annual approval of Parliament.
+Supply periods One of three periods into which the parliamentary calendar is divided for the purpose of the consideration of the business of supply.
+Opposition allotted days are divided among the supply periods, which end, respectively, on 10 December, 26 March and 23 June.
+Vote An individual item of the estimates indicating the amount of money required by the government for a particular program or function.
+Fiscal year Royal recommendation Statutory expenditures Supply periods is approved by Parliament and replenished through the collection of taxes, tariffs and excises.
+The 12-month period, from 1 April to 31 March, used by the government for budgetary and accounting purposes.
+A message from the Governor General, required for any vote, resolution, address or bill for the appropriation of public revenue.
+Only a minister can obtain such a recommendation.
 Expenditures authorized by Parliament outside the annual supply process.
 Acts authorizing statutory expenditures give the government the authority to withdraw funds from the Consolidated Revenue Fund for one or more years without the annual approval of Parliament.
-1 One of three periods into which the parliamentary calendar is divided for the purpose of the consideration of the business of supply.
-Opposition allotted days are divided among the supply periods, which end, respectively, on December 10, March 26 and June 23.
-An individual item of the estimates indicating the amount of money required by the government for a particular program or function.
+One of three periods into which the parliamentary calendar is divided for the purpose of the consideration of the business of supply.
+Opposition allotted days are divided among the supply periods, which end, respectively, on 10 December, 26 March and 23 June.
+An individual item of the estimates indicating the amount of money

-Source: Table prepared by the authors based on information obtained from House of Commons, Glossary of Parliamentary Procedure.
+Source: Table prepared by the Library of Parliament using information obtained from House of Commons, Glossary of Parliamentary Procedure.